 Lenka took up trail running to cross train between ski instructing and rock climbing, and because she enjoys it.
 Somewhere along the way she discovered she was very proficient at running up hills and there has been no turning back.

-I first fell in love with mountains thanks to my love for downhill skiing, which I have done from the age of three.
-It’s a sport that I can never give up even if I don’t do it as regularly as many other hobbies.
-Currently I spend most my time rock climbing, practising yoga and running.
+I fell in love with mountains thanks to downhill skiing, which I have done from the age of three.
+It’s a sport that I can never give up completely.

 Des Rhule has been running in the snow, rain and hot sun on trails and off- road, since he was 9 years old.
 Starting off in x-country and orienteering events at school, he went on to race in regional and national championships.
 It was in the snow at Oxleas Wood in 1977 that he won his first x-country race, despite falling over!